Thinking about selling your car, boat, motorcycle, truck or other vehicle? Donate it to WCAI, The Cape, Coast and Islands NPR Station instead!

 What if I lost the title?

 You will need to get a duplicate title and call us when you have received it.
 We cannot pick up your vehicle if you do not have the title.
 Log onto www.mass.gov/rmv/titles/6dup.htm or call 855-855-WCAI for information on how to obtain a duplicate title in Massachusetts, or contact your state registry of motor vehicles department.
-Unfortunately The Cape and Islands NPR Stations cannot help you in this process.
+Unfortunately WCAI - The Cape, Coast and Islands NPR Stations - cannot help you in this process.

 What if my car won't pass the state inspection?